HMS Ariadne (F72): Construction

 Ariadne was one of two Leander-class frigates ordered from Yarrow Shipbuilders as part of the 1967–68 construction programme for the Royal Navy, the last two ships of the class with the order announced on 29 July 1968.
 Ariadne was laid down at Yarrow's Scotstoun shipyard on 1 November 1969, and was launched on 10 September 1971 and completed on 10 February 1973, commissioning on 2 March 1973 at Devonport.
 She was the last of the Leander class to be completed.
 Like the rest of the Leander class, she was named after a figure of Greek mythology; Ariadne was the daughter of King Minos of Crete.
 She was the eighth ship of that name to serve with the Royal Navy.

-Ariadne was a Batch 3, "Broad-Beamed" Leander, and as such was 372 ft long overall and 360 ft at the waterline, with a beam of 43 ft and a maximum draught of 19 ft.
+Ariadne was a Batch 3, "broad-beamed" Leander, and as such was 372 ft long overall and 360 ft at the waterline, with a beam of 43 ft and a maximum draught of 19 ft.
 Displacement was 2500 LT standard and 2962 LT full load.
 Two oil-fired boilers fed steam at 550 psi and 850 F to a pair of double reduction geared steam turbines that in turn drove two propeller shafts, with the machinery rated at 30000 shp, giving a speed of 28 kn.
 She had a range of 4000 nmi at 15 kn or 1000 nmi at top speed.

 A twin 4.5-inch (113 mm) Mark 6 gun mount was fitted forward.
-A single Sea Cat surface-to-air missile launcher was fitted aft (on the Helicopter hangar roof), while two Oerlikon 20mm cannon provided close-in defence.
-A Limbo anti-submarine mortar was fitted aft to provide a short-range anti-submarine capability, while a hangar and helicopter deck allowed a single Westland Wasp helicopter to be operated, for longer range anti-submarine and anti-surface operations.
+A single Sea Cat surface-to-air missile launcher was fitted aft on the helicopter hangar roof, while two Oerlikon 20mm cannon provided close-in defence.
+A Limbo anti-submarine mortar was fitted aft to provide a short-range anti-submarine capability, while a hangar and helicopter deck allowed a Westland Wasp helicopter to be operated, for longer range anti-submarine and anti-surface operations.
 Ariadne was fitted with a large Type 965 long range air search radar on the ship's mainmast, with a Type 993 short range air/surface target indicating radar and Type 978 navigation radar carried on the ship's foremast.
 An MRS3 fire control system was carried to direct the 4.5-inch guns.
 The ship had a sonar suite of Type 184 medium range search sonar, Type 162 bottom search and Type 170 attack sonar, together with a Type 199 variable depth sonar (VDS).
 She had a crew of 260 officers and other ranks.